jamesmcnamara/shades/README.md

 > get('users', all, 'posts', all, 'likes')(store)
 [[5], [100000]]
 ```
-Above, we focused on the `users` key of the store, then for every user in the `users` array, we focused on the posts array, and then for every post in THAT array, we focused on the `likes` key.
+Above, we focused on the `users` key of the store, then for every user in the `users` array we focused on the posts array, and then for every post in THAT array we focused on the `likes` key.

 `all` will always produce an array in the output, and so we got an array for when we traversed over `users`, and another nested array when we traversed over `posts`.
 Pretty neat, huh?

 #### Modifications
 `get`ting data is all well and good, but where shades really shines is performing immutable updates.
-The good news, is everything we have learned up until now translates seamlessly.
+The good news is everything we have learned up until now translates seamlessly.

 Meet `mod`. `mod` is a lot like `get`: it accepts lenses and produces a function.
 The difference is, before we pass `mod` an object to act on, we pass it a function that transforms the focus of the lens.
 Then we pass it an object, and instead of producing the focus of the object (like `get`) it will produce a copy of the entire object, with the focus of the lens transformed by your function.